Cost and Impact of Traffic Congestion -4b

 Measurement and Data Collection:

 A reporting tool available in the Regional Integrated Transportation Information System looks at user delay costs.
 This data, in combination with industry standard costs for passenger cars and trucks, reflects the overall costs of congestion.
 RITIS also includes historic data so trend lines can be tracked and evaluated.
 The unit cost per passenger car is $19.64 per hour and is obtained from the US Bureau of Labor Statistics.
 The unit cost per truck is $66.87 obtained from the American Transportation Research Institute, which specializes in tracking freight mobility and provides the best source of data related to freight costs.
-For previous reporting, the department used data provided by the TTI, which annually produces the Urban Mobility Report.
+For previous reporting, the department used data provided by the Texas A&M Transportation Institute, which annually produces the Urban Mobility Report.
 The target for this measure is updated annually in April and is established by projecting a 10% improvement over a four-year average.

 Results Driver